The Vatican is Asking Catholics to Share Their Experiences Helping Migrants and Refugees

-The World Day of Migrants and Refugees was established by Pope Pius X in 1914.
+The first World Day of Migrants and Refugees was instituted by Pope Pius X in 1914.

 Subscriber Service CenterAlready a subscriber?
 Renew or manage your subscription here.